balinterdi/balinterdi.github.com/source/_posts/2016-11-11-enable-fastboot-for-your-ember-app.markdown

 ## What is FastBoot and why should you use it?

 [FastBoot](https://ember-fastboot.com/) is the awesome add-on that adds server-side rendering to your Ember app.
-That will make users of your application see the content of your page before any of the javascript is downloaded.
-In other words, the ["time to first tweet"][1] of your app is greatly reduced, which is great where and when people have slow or unstable network connections.
+This will make users of your application see the content of your page before any of the javascript is downloaded.
+In other words, the ["time to first tweet"][1] of your app is greatly reduced, which is a big win where and when people have slow or unstable network connections.

-Another advantage is that crawlers will have an easier job indexing your site, which brings SEO benefits.
+Another advantage is that search engine crawlers will have an easier job indexing your site, which brings SEO benefits.

 Furthermore, your site will be readable with Javascript disabled which is convenient for screen readers.